-- 2.1.
-This document is only guidance.
+- 2. This document is only guidance.
 It provides information on what information might/would be acceptable for the Technical Services/ Approval Authorities and what level of information might be supplied.
 It is not intended to be exhaustive.
 The standards referenced are intended as examples, not mandatory.
 Nevertheless, a coherence-check (see section 6 "Link with ISO/SAE 21434:2021") has shown that especially the ISO/SAE 21434:2021 can be very supportive in implementing the requirements on the CSMS to the organizations along the supply chain.
-It should be noted that the clauses of ISO/SAE 21434:2021 referred to may change during later edition of the standard, but it is expected that the standard will still be relevant to those requirements.
-Depending on the vehicle type defined by the vehicle manufacturer and the practices and procedures they use alterative and/or equivalent information may be supplied. - 2.2.
+Depending on the vehicle type defined by the vehicle manufacturer and the practices and procedures they use alterative and/or equivalent information may be supplied. - 3.
 For all the requirements in the regulation, demonstration that they are met may be achieved via documentation/presentation and/or audit.
 The format of what documentation is supplied is open but should be agreed between the vehicle manufacturer and Technical Service/ Approval Authority prior to testing/audit.
 A demonstration may be provided through an overview, diagrams and experience.
 Argument that the requirements are met needs to be logical, understandable and convincing.
-Documents need not necessarily be large documents. - 2.3.
+Documents do not necessarily need to be large documents. - 4.
 The wording used in this document seeks to respect the ISO/IEC Directives, Part 2, Principles and rules for the structure and drafting of ISO and IEC documents (ISBN 978-92-67-10603-8) described in section 7 of the 8th edition 2018.